Block42World/block42-wallet-unity/README.md

 Inspector will show:
 ![Wallet Settings Inspector](Documents/Intro/02_wallet_settings_inspector.png)

+- Network:
 Ropsten is set as default and used throughout all demos, you can use another testnet, or custom network by providing the URL in settings.
 Note that the smart contracts used in demos were deployed in Ropsten.
 For trying the demos in other networks or using your own smart contracts, deploy the contracts accordingly and set the ABI and the address in [ContractController](Assets/Block42/Wallet/Scripts/Contracts/ContractController.cs).
 See Demo [02-MyWalletBalance](Assets/Block42/Wallet/Demos/02-MyWalletBalance) on how to change them.
+- Infura Api Key:
+Infura API are used to comuunicate with the blockchains.
+You can use my API key for development, but make sure you register your own one for [free](https://infura.io/) here and put your own key in.
+- Custom Network URL:
+A mannual URL used for custom network only, it can be your localhost with your desired port, or a AWS server where you run your private chain node.
+- Gas Price:
+The default gas price on your chain, it is used when sending ETH or token.
+- Off Chain Mode:
+A testing mode that can work offline and simulate all the chain function (excluding smart contract of course).
+- Debug Log:
+A rich log mode for debugging purpose.

 ## Core Scripts
 - [`WalletManager`](Assets/Block42/Wallet/Scripts/WalletManager.cs): A master manager on managing wallets, such as create, save and load.
 This is a static class so all variables and methods can be easily access everywhere.
 Transactions are asynchronous and `Couroutine` is required to process transaction.
 For easier access, a [`CouroutineManager`](Assets/Block42/Common/Utils/CoroutineManager.cs) is automatically created for handling all coroutines of static classes.